-The University of Stirling is Scottish University of the Year for 2009/2010 (Sunday Times) and is consistently ranked best in the UK for 'a good place to be' (International Student Barometer, 2007 and 2008).
+The University of Stirling was Scottish University of the Year for 2009/2010 (Sunday Times) and is consistently ranked as one of the best in the UK for 'a good place to be' (International Student Barometer).
 We have high student satisfaction levels, a staff who enjoy their work and are committed to investing in your future and an excellent employability rate for our graduates.
 From a number of perspectives, academically and socially, Stirling regularly rates highly in surveys.

 Below are the 10 Good Reasons why we think you should study and live at Stirling.